thecamp-toolbox/Livrable-WIP/readme.md

 - better 'project' page
 - hide pages for people not logged-in (or protect page by password)
 - Check on mobile
+- prevent people from navigating to home or project list

 ## Future